Pandemic 2: The Startling: Plot

-Meanwhile, Homeland Security Michael Chertoff travels to Machu Picchu to finalize his plan for world domination.
+Meanwhile, Secretary of Homeland Security Michael Chertoff travels to Machu Picchu to finalize his plan for world domination.
 He accidentally runs into the boys and orders his guards to kill them, claiming they are a Peruvian flute band (which in the previous episode were all prosecuted and ordered sent to Guantanamo Bay detention camp).
 Stan insists that they are not, and that the bands are the only forces which could stop the guinea pigs.
 Michael Chertoff snaps, revealing his plan to take over the world.
 One of the guards, who has had enough of all this, shoots him in the back, but that does not stop the director, since there was no human blood in him.
 He then reveals his true form, that of a "guinea pirate" (a live-action guinea pig in a pirate outfit).
 Craig insists that he wants no part of this; he just wants to go home, and he walks away from the scene.
 But by doing this he accidentally steps on a stone tile, activating some sort of magical ritual in which "sparks" shoot from his eyes and paralyze the Guinea pirate.
 While concerned by this, Craig's dry tone does not change as he states flatly, "Okay, now there are sparks shooting out of my eyes..."
 When it's over, he sighs.

 The episode ends with a second monologue by Craig, telling the aftermath of the incident, as a pan flute cover of Gary Numan's "Cars" plays in the background.
 The U.S. government releases all the pan flute bands, who then drive the guinea pigs back to the jungle.
 Craig concludes that you never know what life has in store for you, there are some things you can't control, and also that he will never trust anyone who asks him for money again.
 He is shown shutting his front door on the boys, who have come to his house dressed as a Mariachi band, presumably beginning the cycle over again.
 It is also revealed at this time that Randy forgot to put a tape in his camera after buying it, therefore making his entire effort to tape the ordeal pointless.
 Meanwhile, back at the office of Homeland Security, the new Director is informed that the guinea pirate has broken out of jail and has begun to attack the city.
 The ending sequence shows the escaped giant guinea pirate roaming through the streets of Washington, D.C. in his black-and-white prison uniform.